Oklahoma Car Accident Attorneys

 Can I Sue for Punitive Damages in a Car Accident Crash?

-Punitive damages go beyond just basic negligent liability damages awarded to the victim.
+Punitive damages go beyond basic negligent liability damages awarded to the victim.
 Depending on the state you are in, punitive damages may or may not be allowed.
 Punitive damages are awarded only as a means of punishing the defendant.
-The courts will consider these damages if they determine that the defendant acted in a grossly negligent and reckless way that they knew could threaten the safety of others.
+The courts will consider these damages if they determine that the defendant acted in a grossly negligent and reckless way that he or she knew could threaten the safety of others.
 The plaintiff will have to prove that the driver’s actions fit this category before punitive damages can be awarded.

 How Should I Deal with Insurance Adjusters in OK?